Aalto-Electric-Drives/motulator/docs/source/control/grid/synchronization.rst

 Choosing :math:`k_\omega = \alpha_\mathrm{pll}^2` and :math:`\alpha_\mathrm{g} = 2\alpha_\mathrm{pll}` yields the double pole at :math:`s = -\alpha_\mathrm{pll}`, where :math:`\alpha_\mathrm{pll}` is the frequency-tracking bandwidth.

-This PLL is implemented in the class :class:`motulator.grid.control.PLL`.
+This PLL in estimated PCC coordinates is implemented in the class :class:`motulator.grid.control.PLL`.
 The :doc:`/grid_examples/grid_following/index` examples use the PLL to synchronize with the grid.

 .. rubric:: References